 The artist’s video works take the form of documented and often repetitive actions.
 Collaboration is an important part of Brincat's practice involving shared projects with percussionists, architects, scientists, choreographers, equestrian riders and indigenous horse whisperers.
 Her sculptural pieces sit alone and alongside the video works often giving the moving image a tactile presence.

 Brava, Bravi, Brave

-Taking its title from the rarely used female conjugations of ‘Bravo’, this new performance by Lauren Brincat is a site-specific response to the architecture of the art fair via a rhythmic duet between two drummers.
-Responding to a score set by the artist, the percussionists will explore their instruments sonically, performatively and sculpturally to create an experience that tangles with the very nature of ‘liveness’.
+Taking its title from the rarely used female conjugations of ‘Bravo’, this performance by Lauren Brincat was a site-specific response to the architecture of the art fair via a rhythmic duet between two drummers, Alyx Dennison and Bonnie Stewart.
+Responding to a score set by the artist, the percussionists explored their instruments sonically, performatively and sculpturally to create an experience that tangles with the very nature of ‘liveness’.

 Davies is an artist and musician with a doctorate in psychology, and fuses these multiple disciplines in her work.
 Her practice investigates sonic possibilities, human limits, and the nature of agency, using electric muscle stimulation and other methods to both obstruct and extend human capabilities.

 Over the last decade Michaela has amassed a catalogue of work around these themes, presented at galleries and festivals across the globe including the Museum of Contemporary Art Australia, the Berlin Institute for Cultural Inquiry, London V&A, Experimental Intermedia New York, Currents International New Media Festival, ISEA, Mona Foma Festival Hobart, and Sonica Festival UK where she was 2013 Artist in Residence.